njabuloskosana/ecom/README.md

 docker exec -it ecom-db-1 bash psql -U postgres
 ALTER USER postgres PASSWORD '0845635040';
+# Restart the api it should connect
+docker-compose up -d
 ## this enusres password overiding works for password auth